Ghir/Build-A-Twitter-Interface/README.md

-An Express app that authenticates with Twitter to show recent activity and send tweets.
+Express app that integrates the Twitter API to send tweets and show recent activity.

 ### Config file
 Create a config.js file on the root and add your Twitter App credentials: